mako-framework/docs/08_learn_more/00_views.md

 {{raw:$foo}}
 ```

-Sometimes you'll want to print a default value if your variable is empty.
+Sometimes you'll want to print a default value if a variable is undefined or empty (`''`, `null` and `false`).
 This can easily be achieved using the following syntax.

 ```
 {{$foo, default: 'Default value'}}